 How To Make Illuminated Skull Decor

-2. Next print out the human skull drawing on to A3 paper.
-Then cut out the skull illustration using a craft paper-knife and mat.
+Step 2: Print out the human skull drawing on A3 paper.
+Then cut out the skull illustration using a craft paper knife and mat.

-4. Next, using a sharp-pointed object such as a wooden skewer, punch holes into the skull at the wire entry points.
+Step 4: Punch holes into the skull at the wire entry points using a sharp-pointed object such as a wooden skewer.
 These are highlighted in pink on the diagram below.

-Basically you need punch holes for the outline of the cranium, one for each eye, one for the nose, two for the cheeks and several for the teeth.
+It would help if you had punch holes for the outline of the skull, one for each eye, one for the nose, two for the cheeks and several for the teeth.

-5. Next, starting with the skull outline, thread the el wire through the foam board from the back to the front.
-Then stick the wire down so that it outlines the skull and then thread the wire back through the hole.
+Step 5: Next, starting with the skull outline, thread the el wire through the foam board from the back to the front.
+Then stick the wire down to outline the skull and weave it back through the hole.

-6. Next, thread the wire up through the left eye socket and glue it around the socket.
-Thread the wire back through the same hole before repeating again with the right eye socket.
+Step 6: Next, thread the wire up through the left eye socket and glue it around it.
+Thread the wire back through the same hole before repeating with the right eye socket.

-7. Then repeat the same process of gluing the wire to around the nose followed by the teeth and cheeks.
+Step 7: Then repeat the same process of glueing the wire around the nose, followed by the teeth and cheeks.

 I did not need to glue the wire when threading the teeth.
-The holes on the teeth were so close together they did not need glue to stay in place.
+The holes on the teeth were so close together they did not require glue to stay in place.

 All that is left to do is hang the DIY skull decor.
-I’m going to hang mine in the hallway of my home for now.
+I will hang mine in the hallway of my home for now.
 But come Halloween, I’m going to hang him outside.

 Finally, switch the lights on by pressing the button on the battery box.
-The lights have three different modes, on, slow flash, and fast flash.
+The lights have three modes: on, slow, and fast flash.
 They look really good, especially in the dark.